-W&M also expects to expand its reach in the Washington, D.C.-metro area as it moves its with the relocation of the W&M Washington Center to a new site.
-The university is in the final stages of negotiating that lease and expects to have the new centermore prominent location operational by early fall. in downtown D.C. in the D.C.
+W&M also expects to expand its reach in the Washington, D.C.-metro area with the relocation of the W&M Washington Center to a more prominent location in downtown D.C. in the D.C.
 Bar Association Building.